Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/mysql_09_external_database_migration/guide.en-gb.md

 >> }
 >> ```
 >>
->> Create a task to migrate the external database to the managed database
+>> Create a task to migrate the external database to the managed database.
 >>

 >> > [!api]